micmejia/bible-dump/AMPC/Joshua/Josh 1.md

-From the wilderness and this Lebanon to the great river Euphrates--all the land of the [^a]Hittites [Canaan]--and to the Great [Mediterranean] Sea on the west shall be your territory.
+From the wilderness and this Lebanon to the great river Euphrates--all the land of the Hittites [Canaan]--and to the Great [Mediterranean] Sea on the west shall be your territory.